kpnguyen21/erdos-coffee-bar/README.md

 - **Wine**: 29% of drinkers prefer wine.
 - **Spirits**: 31% of drinkers prefer spirits.

-We applied these probabilities to our estimates for alcohol consumers at the University of Houston to determine the expected number of customers for each category.
+We applied these probabilities to our estimates for alcohol consumers to determine the expected number of customers for each category.

 #### **Estimated Distribution of Alcohol Consumers by Beverage Type**